JSON Parse Error Helper

-JSON Formatter
+JSON input

-Ctrl+Enter Format · Ctrl+Shift+M Minify
+Ctrl+Enter Find & Fix Errors · Ctrl+Shift+M Minify

-JSON Parse Error – Find and Fix It Online
+JSON Parse Error: Fix Unexpected Token Online

 What the Error Messages Mean